ok-nick/opensource.contentauth.org/docs/manifest/signing-manifests.md

 .
 ```

 You now have all the needed information to configure c2patool for manifest signing.
-Edit your [manifest definition file](https://github.com/contentauth/c2patool#manifest-definition-file) to have the following content:
+Edit your [manifest store file](../c2patool/manifest) to have the following content:

 ```json
 "alg": "ps256",